Dillon Stoner: Professional career

-Las Vegas Raiders
+2021

 Stoner signed with the Las Vegas Raiders as an undrafted free agent on May 7, 2021, with $120,000 of his contract guaranteed.

-2021 season

 He was waived during final roster cuts on August 31, 2021, but was signed to the team's practice squad the next day.
 The Raiders signed Stoner to their active roster on November 4, 2021.
 He was waived on December 2 and re-signed to the practice squad.
 After the Raiders were eliminated in the 2021 Wild Card round of the playoffs, he signed a reserve/future contract on January 17, 2022.

-2022 season
+2022

 On August 30, 2022, Stoner was waived by the Raiders and signed to the practice squad the next day.
 On September 15, 2022, Stoner was placed on the practice squad's injured/reserve list.